mako10k/mcp-search/README.md

 ## Package Information

-This package is published to npm as `google-search-mcp` and can be used in the following ways:
+This package is published to npm as `@mako10k/mcp-search`.

+Ways to use:
-- **Direct execution with npx**: `npx mcp-search`
+- Direct execution with npx: `npx @mako10k/mcp-search`
-- **Global installation**: `npm install -g google-search-mcp && mcp-search`
+- Global installation: `npm install -g @mako10k/mcp-search` then run `mcp-search`
-- **Local dependency**: `npm install google-search-mcp`
+- Local dependency: `npm install @mako10k/mcp-search`

+The CLI binary name is `mcp-search`.
 The package includes TypeScript definitions and supports both CommonJS and ES modules.

 ## Development